 Have you ever run out of eye cream?
 It’s panic inducing, we know.
 You can feel the skin getting drier by the second, feel the wrinkles forming, the bags forming… oh my!

 Well fear not, because Vaseline under eyes is truly a great alternative to expensive eye creams!
 This article will go into details about how Vaseline can help reduce and prevent eye wrinkles, bags, and dry skin.

 Find out how to use this cheap product effectively, and never panic about empty containers or crows feet again.

-Vaseline is a Protectant: so use it to protect against under eye wrinkles!
+Vaseline is a Protectant: so use it to protect against wrinkles

-Vaseline (the brand name) is petroleum jelly, developed as a protectant for skin.
+Vaseline (the brand name) is petroleum jelly, developed as a safe protectant for skin.
 You can buy generic petroleum jelly products for even cheaper than the Vaseline brand.